 Sport Management, M.S.
-Concentrations in Intercollegiate Athletics Administration, Sport Analytics of higher education administration and college athletics, and (3) help students develop proficiencies in data-driven decision-making.
+Concentrations in Intercollegiate Athletics Administration, Sport Analytics

+The Master of Science with a major in Sport Management aims to (1) increase participant knowledge of administration, leadership, and finance management in sport, (2) prepare students to address critical issues that rest at the intersection of higher education administration and college athletics, and (3) help students develop proficiencies in data-driven decision-making.
 While the program prepares students to serve in a variety of sectors, students will focus specifically on two emerging areas in the discipline: Intercollegiate Athletics Administration and Sport Analytics.